micka-coder/talmedia/tanakh/judges/tanakh-judges-chapter-11-rashi_en.md

 <b> Wept over her maidenhood.</b> Since it is not written "over her maidens," the inference is, over her actual maidenhood.

 ### passuk 39
 <b> She became the subject of a law.</b> Legislation was enacted prohibiting any repetition of this, for, had he approached Pinchos, or had Pinchos approached him, he would have released him from his vow.<sup>24</sup><i class="footnote">By informing him that a human being cannot be designated as an offering.</i> But they refused to humble themselves,<sup>25</sup><i class="footnote">Pinchas, because it was Yiftoch who required his services; Yiftoch, because he was the supreme commander.
 (Yalkut, 68)</i> and were, thus, both responsible for her ruin.
 They were punished.
-The Divine Presence departed from Pinchos, as it is said in Divrei Hayamim,<sup>26</sup><i class="footnote">Divrei Hayamim 1, 9:20.</i> "Hachem was with him previously."
+The Divine Presence departed from Pinchos, as it is said in Divrei Hayamim,<sup>26</sup><i class="footnote">Divrei Hayamim 1, 9:20.</i> "Adonoy was with him previously."
 We learn that he was not with him later.
 And Yiftoch was afflicted with ulcerations and the loss of his limbs, as it is said,<sup>27</sup><i class="footnote">Below, 12:7.</i> "He was buried in the cities of Gilod."<sup>28</sup><i class="footnote">Individual limbs, like the entire body, require burial.
 The plural usage, “cities”, teaches that his burial took place in a number of cities—wherever his limbs fell.
 (Yalkut, ibid.)</i> Another interpretation: "She became the subject of a law in Yisroel" relates to the following passage.<sup>29</sup><i class="footnote">She was the subject of a law requiring the daughters of Yisroel to visit her yearly.</i>

 ### passuk 40
 <b> Journeyed annually.</b> This was established as a law.<sup>30</sup><i class="footnote">This follows Rashi’s second interpretation of v.
 39. See fn.29.</i>